jetstack/finops-stack/content/dashboards.md

 The GMP Proxy Pod uses GCP Workload Identity so you'll need to associate the SA used by the Pod with a GCP SA that has the following roles:

-- monitor.viewer
+- monitoring.viewer
 - iam.serviceAccountTokenCreator

 ##### Envoy Proxy image

 The standard Envoy Docker image can't be used as is because an additional Lua library is required, so we have provided a custom image which includes this library.
-If you prefer to use your own image, this is `Dockerfile` we used:
+If you prefer to use your own image, this is the `Dockerfile` we used:

 ```
 # Image from https://hub.docker.com/r/envoyproxy/envoy